triton-inference-server/tutorials/Deployment/Kubernetes/TensorRT-LLM_Autoscaling_and_Load_Balancing/README.md

     ```

 In all of value files for the example Helm chart, the horizontal-pod autoscaler is configured to use the
-`triton:queue_compute:ratio` metric provide by the above rules.
+`triton:queue_compute:ratio` metric provided by the above rules.
 The benefit of using this metric is that it is hardware and model independent since it measures the ratio between the time a
 request spends in the inference queue to the time it takes to complete once it has left the queue.
-This kind of metric allows he performance of models on diverse hardware to compared to each other.
+This kind of metric allows the performance of models on diverse hardware to be compared to each other.

 If absolute response times are a more important metric the `triton:request_duration:average` or
 `triton:compute_duration:average` metrics would more likely meet this requirement.